testdrivenio/fastapi-react/blog.md

 ]
 ```

-TODO: add a note that this is just dummy data for prototyping purposes that should be put into a database
+> The todos array above is just dummy data used for the course of this tutorial.
+The data in the todo object simply represents the structure of individual todos.

 Then, add the route handler: